 Experiencing a divorce in which children are involved can make a stressful situation even more difficult for all members of the family.
 The issue of child custody must be addressed, and it can cause tension between parents.
-In order to have the best outcome in child custody in Placer County, it is best to consult the experienced child support attorneys at Ewing Law Group for guidance and support.
+In order to have the best outcome in child custody in Placer County, it is best to consult the experienced child support attorneys at Ewing Law Group, PC for guidance and support.

 Under California family law, children have the right to be financially supported by their parents, and each parent has a responsibility and obligation to do so.
 When the issue of child custody arises during the divorce process, one parent can be designated to pay child support to the other.
 The parent who is required to provide child support is considered the non-custodial parent, meaning that they do not provide care for or live with the child for the majority of the time.
 The parent who lives with the child and provides the most care holds the title of custodial parent.